Home | Blog Index | Blog Archives | Christianity & Faith Essays

 The first thunderstorm expeditions of the year are in the books!
 To be specific, one tornado expedition (bust) on Tuesday and a lightning outing on Wednesday.
 On Tuesday the 24th, I headed west on I-70 and targeted the northern end of a surface low/warm front setup in the vicinity of Clinton/Sedalia/Warsaw, right on/just north of the warm front where winds were still backed.
 The plan was to stay with the lifting front northward and hope that a discrete storm on the northern end of the expected cluster of storms would isolate and cross the boundary.
 I abandoned this plan when the extensive leading stratiform/junkvection from the initial development all but killed my target environment.
 I wasn't really in position to go after anything else, so I hopped down to I-44 to go home, staying just ahead of the dwindling but racing-eastward MCS.
 Despite the bust, it was great to get back out and see lightning/hear thunder after this long and convection-less winter.
 Here are some images from that event:

 Updraft and rain core at the leading edge of messy storms near Hermitage, MO:

 A daytime lightning flash near Newburg along I-44:

 On Wednesday the 25th, the best Midwest target was around Cape Girardeau in Missouri along the stationary front (Oklahoma was out of my range for this setup).
-However, even though it was only a 2 hour drive away, I decided it wasn't a good enough play to observe storms for several reasons - the storms would not arrive until after dark, and the surface-based instability axis was narrow and fading with the loss of daylight.
+However, even though it was only a 2 hour drive away, I decided it wasn't a good enough play to photograph storms for several reasons - the storms would not arrive until after dark, and the surface-based instability axis was narrow and fading with the loss of daylight.
 Instead, I decided to stay close to home and do some lightning photography with the stratiform precip shield that would be moving over.
 Even this was going to be iffy with the charge-supplying convection being so far to the south.
 In the end, we did have a rather extended period of intermittent anvil crawler/positive CG activity up here that provided a few photo opportunities.